Julianne Hough Memorializes Lexi And Holly, Two Special Members Of Her Family

 Julianne Hough turned to her Instagram account to express her love and respect for Lexi and Holly on October 12.
 The Cavalier King Charles Spaniels, who passed away a few weeks ago on the same day, were family as far as this dog mom was concerned.

-Jules often included the pair when she showed up on social media to model with their 31-year-old human.
-Both small dogs were also often seen cuddling with Julianne as the pups typically went wherever she went — be that to the set of her latest television show or the bed she shares with her husband or the singing and dancing gigs that took her away from home.
+Jules often included the pair when she showed up on social media and the dogs seemed to love modeling with their 31-year-old human.
+Both small dogs were also often seen cuddling with Julianne as they typically went wherever she went — be that to the set of her latest television show, the bed she shares with her husband, or the singing and dancing gigs that took her away from home.

 “I’ve never experienced a love like ours.
 I miss you.
 I love you forever.
 Now You Are Free,” Julianne said at the end of her most recent Instagram share in which she paid a touching tribute to her pair of fur babies.

-In response to what Julianne said and showed in a pack of 10 pictures, a large number of her 5 million fans and followers were present and caring when learning about Julianne’s loss.
-On the post she shared on October 12, more than 137,000 of those folks punched the like button — which, in this case, meant love.
+In response to the post, which included a slideshow of ten pictures of the pups, a large number of her 5 million fans and followers responded to Julianne’s loss.
+On the post she shared October 12, more than 137,000 of her fans punched the like button — which, in this case, meant love.

 Meanwhile, nearly 3,000 admirers commented on her heartbreaking social media share within about two hours after the upload went live.